RJMetrics/model-factory/README.md

 - suggestions?

 ### Design
-This is a simple model factory built on top of [jmdobry's](https://github.com/jmdobry) awesome [angular-cache](https://github.com/jmdobry/angular-cache) and inspired by angular's [$resource](http://docs.angularjs.org/api/ngResource/service/$resource).
+This is a simple model factory inspired by angular's [$resource](http://docs.angularjs.org/api/ngResource/service/$resource) and built on top of [jmdobry's](https://github.com/jmdobry) awesome [angular-cache](https://github.com/jmdobry/angular-cache).

-Currently you can build simple resources that support basic REST CRUD operations that will persist themselves in an angular-cache.
-This is great for low memory use because only one object exists in memory for each model loaded from the server.
-Any future requests to get that model will return the cached value helping with illusion of speed.
-It also helps if your model is needed by different controllers on the same page or if your users change pages frequently.
+The model factory builds simple resources that implement REST/CRUD functions with the help of angular-cache.
+The model-factory creates a single point of truth--all references to an instance point to the same object in memory no matter how many requests you make.
+This cuts down on memory usage and ensures that the model state is identical across all instances of the model in your controllers.
+The model-factory also decreases time to render by returning a cached value instead of making multiple requests.

 #### CAVEAT!
-Because each model lives in the same place using angular's two way binding can lead to unforseen consequencs.
-Ex: a model is two way binded to an input with ng-model and displayed somewhere else on the page using simple binding.
-Editing the input will cause the the other value to update immedietly but the server is still not updated.
-Sometimes this is what you want, sometimes it isn't.
-Make sure you understand what this means (visual aids to come).
+Using angular's two-way binding can lead to unforeseen consequences because all references to a model point to the same object in memory.
+Let's say a model is bound to an input using ng-model and displayed somewhere else on the page.
+Editing the input will cause the the other value to update immediately.
+The server instance of the model will only be updated by calling the model-factory's create or save call.
+Make sure to keep this in mind while using the model-factory in your app.  (visual aids to come).